 Wind Technician Training Program Overview

-Wind Technician Training Program Goals and Length
+Wind Technician Training Program Length and Goals

 We want our students to acquire the skills needed to pursue a career in the wind industry, which is why we have relationships with employers and industry leaders to develop a curriculum that provides relevant, real-world knowledge.
 To see more information on careers in the wind industry, head here.

-Wind Technician Training Program Locations
+Wind Turbine Technician School Locations

-Rancho Cucamonga, CA
+Rancho Cucamonga, California, campus

 With Illinois being a top state for wind electricity generation, UTI Lisle can be a great place to train in wind energy.
 Lisle is just 27 miles from Chicago and has its own beautiful downtown district, offering plenty of things for students to do when they’re not busy training.